 For example, before loading RNA-Seq data, increase the Visibility range threshold to 500 without affecting IGV performance as expression data typically covers ~5% of the genome and the deeper coverage is by default downsampled.
 In addition, check Show junction track to visualize splice junctions.

 Both BAM and SAM files are described on the Samtools project page http://samtools.sourceforge.net/ and in the 2014 article titled Sequence Alignment/Map Format Specification by the SAM/BAM Format Specification Working Group.

-IGV requires that the alignment file, whether BAM or SAM, is sorted and indexed by coordinates.
-Indexing produces a secondary file with either a BAI or SAI extension, respectively.
-The resulting file can be associated with the alignment track by file naming convention, or loaded independently as a separate track with the index query parameter.
+IGV requires that BAM files be sorted and indexed by coordinate.
+Indexing produces a secondary file with a ".bai" extension.
+The resulting file is associated with the alignment track by file naming convention, or loaded independently with the index query parameter.

-When the alignment data is loaded with its matching extended coverage data, the coverage track displays data at all zoom levels including at the whole genome and chromosome view.
+The dynamically calculated coverage data can be augmented by loading pre-computed coverage data from a file.
+When this option is used the track displays coverage at all zoom levels including at the whole genome and chromosome view.
 To generate the extended coverage data file ending in TDF extension, use igvtools.
-The resulting file can be associated with the alignment track by file naming convention or loaded independently as a separate track.
-TDF tracks loaded independently from an alignment do not display dynamically calculated features such as allele frequencies.
+The resulting file can be associated with the alignment track by file naming convention or loaded independently from the track popup-menu.

 IGV reduces memory usage at two levels to improve performance.
 The first occurs as the threshold zoom at which alignments become visible and the second applies to areas of deep read coverage that are downsampled.
 We present these two levers in this section together because the settings for each combine to impact IGV performance.
 Users should adjust the following default settings, tuned for DNA alignments at low coverage, for specific data types in the Alignment Preferences panel.